 It is used by the SNMP manager to set the value of an object instance on the SNMP agent.

 - Response –

-It is a message send from agent upon a request from manager.
+It is a message sent from the agent upon a request from the manager.
 When sent in response to Get messages, it will contain the data requested.
-When sent in response to Set message, it will contain the newly set value as confirmation that the value has been set.
+When sent in response to the Set message, it will contain the newly set value as confirmation that the value has been set.

 - Trap –

-These are the message send by the agent without being requested by the manager.
+These are the message sent by the agent without being requested by the manager.
 It is sent when a fault has occurred.

 - InformRequest –

 It was introduced in SNMPv2c, used to identify if the trap message has been received by the manager or not.
-The agents can be configured to set trap continuously until it receives an Inform message.
-It is same as trap but adds an acknowledgement that trap doesn’t provide.
+The agents can be configured to send trap message continuously until it receives an Inform message.
+It is the same as a trap but adds an acknowledgement that the trap doesn’t provide.

 SNMP security levels –